As of February 2022, Tisha Martin Editorial has limited availability. Contact me to get on the wait list.

 Since 2017 I have judged, evaluated, edited, or proofread over 250 projects and manuscripts, and if you’re curious about the published titles and authors, jump over to view my list of edited titles, published in the following portfolios:

 - Cathryn Swallia, writing as C.F.
 Gannett.
 Historical fiction romance category, ACFW’s First Impressions, (2018, semi-finalist); Historical fiction, third place in West Coast Christian Writer’s First Page Contest, 2019

 - Brianna Tibbetts.
 Children’s.
 The Knight in Shining Armor (Realm Makers.
 2020, nominated)

 - Michele McCarthy.
 Picture Book.
 Daddy and Me (Selah Awards.
 2020, nominated)

 - Redemption Press.
 Gift Book.
-She Writes for Him: Stories of Resilient Faith (Golden Scroll Awards.
-2020)
+She Writes for Him: Stories of Resilient Faith (Golden Scroll Awards, 2020)

-While I’ve worked with many great clients—from beginning to best-selling writers, various faith-based groups, and publishers—I’d love to work with you too!
+While I’ve worked with many great clients—from emerging to best-selling writers, various faith-based groups, and publishers—I’d love to work with you too!
 As an editor, I value you and your work.
 You’ve written a book—that’s huge!
 That’s one perfect step in the right direction!

-As a writer, I totally get your feelings of excitement mixed with dread.
-Here’s what one client said of my ghostwriting draft development ability, “Tisha did a phenomenal, impressive job on reworking the content for this piece of the book, in particular, into something far better than what the author gave us” (—Adam Swiger, Managing Editor, Speak It To Book), so I’ve been there, trembling with each word, unsure how to form the next one.
+As a writer, I completely understand your feelings of excitement mixed with dread.
+Here’s what one client said of my draft development ability, “Tisha did a phenomenal, impressive job on reworking the content for this piece of the book, in particular, into something far better than what the author gave us” (Adam Swiger, Managing Editor, Speak It To Book), so I’ve been there, trembling with each word, unsure how to form the next one.

 But out of all the editors out there, why work with me?